Atloas/ApexStratRoulette/README.md

 A simple command line program for rolling strats in Apex Legends.

-The program requires Java 11 to run (though I'll probably go to an earlier version at some point).
+The program requires Java 8 to run.

 To run it, navigate to the folder containing it and type: